Stevenpena757/DBB/replit.md

 Dallas Beauty Book is a Pinterest-inspired visual discovery platform designed exclusively for DFW's Health, Beauty, and Aesthetics businesses.
 The application provides a clean, visual-first interface where users can discover businesses, read articles and how-to guides, shop from vendors, and save their favorite content.
 The platform follows Pinterest's proven design principles with a masonry grid layout, subtle interactions, and a focus on visual content.

+**Monetization Strategy:**
+The platform implements a three-tier subscription model (Free, Pro $29/mo, Premium $99/mo) that preserves the core promise of FREE visibility through content creation.
+Revenue streams include:
+- Subscription tiers with enhanced features and reduced marketplace commissions
+- Sponsored content placements for premium visibility in the feed
+- Vendor marketplace with commission-based revenue (20% free, 15% pro, 10% premium)

 ## User Preferences

 Preferred communication style: Simple, everyday language.